 Whether expats choose to rent or buy in Spain, there is a thriving property market in most Spanish regions.
-From city centre apartments to coastal homes or rural retreats, Spain has a plethora of options for finding a new home.
+From city centre apartments to coastal homes or rural retreats, there are a plethora of options for finding a new home when moving to Spain from the Uk or further afield.

-Although it is possible to find a property directly, the most practical way to secure a home is through a reputable (ideally bilingual) rental or real estate agency.
-In Spain, applying to rent a property and arranging the subsequent tenancy agreement (contrato de arrendamiento) is typically a straightforward process.
+Although it is possible to find a property directly, the most practical way to rent property in Spain is through a reputable (ideally bilingual) rental or real estate agency.
+When moving to Spain from the Uk or abroad, applying to rent a property and arranging the subsequent tenancy agreement (contrato de arrendamiento) is typically a straightforward process.
 As a general rule, tenancy contracts run for a year and are renewable (usually with a 30 day notice period, though this may vary).